Postgraduate research funding opportunities

 Application Process

-There is a two-stage application process and both stages must be completed in order for applicants to be considered for these studentships.
+There is a two-step application process and both steps must be completed within required timelines, in order for applicants to be considered.
+Please note deadlines for programme and scholarship applications differ from the deadlines generated automatically by the application portal, when submitting your programme application.

 Institute PhD